guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 - **Software fault tolerance:** How hardened do we make the software to unexpected events?
 Too little, and we have a brittle, unusable product.
 Too much, and we have a product no one wants to use (but that runs very stably).

-- **Testing:** Again, not enough testing and you have embarrasing outages, privacy data leaks, or a number of other press-worthy events.
+- **Testing:** Again, not enough testing and you have embarrassing outages, privacy data leaks, or a number of other press-worthy events.
 Too much testing, and you might lose your market.

 - **Push frequency:** Every push is risky.
 How much should we work on reducing that risk, versus doing other work?